hykare/connect-four/README.md

 ## Goals
 - practice TDD
-- apply design rules from 99 bottles of OOP book
+- apply design and refactoring rules from 99 bottles of OOP book